fkooman/remote-storage-uploader/README.md

 The application will print the full URL where the document is stored on succesful upload.

-You can use `--force` to overwrite existing files, and `--folder MyFolder` to specify a subfolder of `upload` to write the file to.
+You can use `--force` to overwrite existing files, `--folder MyFolder` to specify a subfolder of `upload` to write the file to and `--mime-type foo/bar` to override autodetecion of the file's mime type.